This article is part of The Ascender, the Highrise platform for articles and resources.

 The lack of individual attention will become especially apparent during live events, where the coach must focus on multiple clients simultaneously.

-Coaching experience can help, but it is impractical for a coach to address every specific client and provide personalized feedback.
+Coaching experience can help, but it is impractical for a coach to address every specific client and provide personalized feedback to them.
 It would take too long and significantly slow down group progress.

-To avoid this, coaches work with the entire group, and if you need individual attention, you might need to consult the coach privately for an additional fee.
+To avoid this, coaches work with the entire group.
+If you need individual attention, you might need to consult the coach privately for an additional fee.

 Coaching events such as cohort courses are usually planned around a predefined schedule, which may not always be convenient for everyone.